oscarlarssen/Strom-i-hjemmet-FutureOfFintech-23/README.md

 this i would also improve with more time.

+I would also try to make the code better structured, and remove all acsess code.

 All in all i enjoyed working with the task, and appreciate the oppertunity to attend.